-The University credit by examination program is designed to recognize superior learning experiences and translate that experience into college credit.
-It helps a student gain recognition for what the student knows and can do irrespective of how, where, and when the knowledge was obtained.
+The University's credit by examination program is designed to recognize superior learning experiences and translate that experience into college credit.
+It helps students gain recognition for what they know and can do irrespective of how, where, and when the knowledge was obtained.
 Credit may be earned through any one of five programs.

-Download information regarding CLEP exams, the minimum score required to receive credit at USI, and the courses/credit hours to be awarded.
-Additional information about credit via CLEP examinations may be obtained in the Registrar's Office.
+USI will grant credit for eligible CLEP examinations.
+Download information regarding CLEP exam subjects, the minimum score required to receive credit at USI, and the courses/credit hours to be awarded.
+An official score report must be submitted directly from The College Board to USI.

 Additional Policies Concerning Credit by Examination